dariusz-piekarz/tkinter-YouTube-Downloader-and-music-tools/README.md

 # YTDownloader Application Overview

-YTDownloader is a Tkinter-based application comprising three tabs, each serving distinct functions:
+YTDownloader is a **Tkinter**-based application comprising three tabs, each serving distinct functions:

 ## Downloader Tab
 The 'Downloader' tab enables users to download both mp3 and mp4 files from YouTube.